-Finally, you should be able to select Tools→EDA Simulation Tool→Run EDA RTL Simulation to start ModelSim.
+Finally, you should be able to select Tools $\rightarrow$ EDA Simulation Tool $\rightarrow$ Run EDA RTL Simulation to start ModelSim.
+You need to have compiled your design before you start the simulation.

 If all goes well, you should see the ModelSim window appear and a waveform viewer display the results of the simulation: Figure 16.
 Use the zoom tools to zoom in and out on this display and the scrollbars to move.
 By default, the display will show all the signals external to the unit under test (i.e., on the entity in your VHDL test bench file you specified earlier).